 95 Point of clarification: This commitment proposes to create a mechanism that allows citizens to simulate the allocation process of Tbilisi's budget.
 Participants would have 100GEL, representing 100 percent of the city's budget.

-96 "2015 Tbilisi Budget: New Developments and Problems" (Transparency International, Georgia),
+97 "Budget of Tbilisi: Political Game or caring for people" (Transparency International, Georgia),